 During a fast, the lack of food will starve cells in the body, triggering autophagy to recycle cell components that have been damaged or worn out to be used as necessary energy for survival.
 Autophagy breaks down the defective organelles and proteins within cells that, if accumulated, can lead to age-related diseases.
 If you aren’t interested in giving up food for an extended period, there are other ways to induce autophagy.
 We’ll touch on these methods later in the article.

 How Long Do You Need To Fast For Autophagy?

 It should be noted that, as of right now, human research into the effects of autophagy is still in its infancy.
+You may be wondering how long to fast for autophagy.
 With that in mind, researchers have yet to come to a consensus regarding the length required to achieve autophagy.
 One thing researchers do agree on, however, is that fasting to reach autophagy will vary depending on the individual.
 Factors such as weight, height, age, activity level, and biological history will play a key role.

 Since we all have different metabolisms and degrees of metabolic flexibility, some may experience a spike in autophagy after eight hours, while others require 16-18 hours.
 Long fasts, such as 24-hour fasts, can produce even more benefits.
 Before beginning a fast, it’s important to consult with your doctor to ensure it’s safe for you.

 As mentioned earlier, there are a few other suggested ways to activate autophagy.
 Research is still ongoing, but current studies have indicated three methods to help boost the cellular recycling process, including: